 - The student meets with a DS case manager to request early registration.

 - The student registers for classes on the date provided by DS in the early registration notification letter.

 - Within fifteen days after registration, the student contacts DS to request the alternative format (if textbook has not yet been identified by the instructor, please inform Accommodations Coordinator of this matter at email@example.com.

 The student is responsible for providing the following information to Disability Services at the time of the request:

 - A completed Alternative Text Request Form, which requires the textbook title(s), author(s), copyright date, publisher, and edition.
 The student can obtain this information at the NDSU Bookstore.

 NOTE: The alternative text request form is provided on our website for students' convenience.
+Please save a copy of your completed form, "Save as..." and emai the saved copy as an attachment to firstname.lastname@example.org.
 If you have concerns about the security and sensitivity of the information being shared, we recommend submitting a paper copy by requesting it from the Disability Services office to ensure a secure submission as we cannot guarantee confidentiality with online submissions.
 This form can be requested by calling 701 231-8463, or submitting an email to: email@example.com

 - Course syllabus and/or reading assignments that cover the first few weeks of class (if possible).
 The student can obtain this information by contacting the academic department or the instructor of the course.

 - The student is responsible for purchasing one copy of each required textbook (or print material) for each class and submitting proof of purchase (sales receipt) to the DS case manager or Accommodations Coordinator to receive the alternative format.